 • A key component of the Mediterranean diet, olive oil, is associated with increased serum osteocalcin and P1NP concentrations, suggesting a protective effect on bone (Fernandez-Real et al., 2012) — and recent studies found higher consumption of olive oil corresponds to higher bone density (Savanelli et al., 2017).

 More benefits to Mediterranean-style eating

-It’s pretty clear that the Mediterranean diet is beneficial to bones.
+It’s pretty clear that the this diet is beneficial to bones.
 So what other health benefits does it offer?
 Here are just a few:

 • The Mediterranean Diet is specifically associated with improvements in blood pressure, insulin sensitivity, lipid profiles, inflammation, oxidative stress, and atherosclerosis (Martinez-Gonzalez et al. 2015).